 Follow Hwy.
 4, the 2 - 2 ½ hour drive leads directly to Qualicum Beach.

-Connecting flights from Vancouver International fly into the neighbouring Nanaimo Airport and Comox Valley Airport (YQQ).
+Connecting flights from Vancouver International (YVR) fly into the neighbouring Nanaimo Airport and Comox Valley Airport (YQQ).
 Harbour Air Seaplanes and Helijet offer flights from downtown Vancouver to downtown Nanaimo, among other routes.

 From the Comox Valley

 Take either the scenic coastal Oceanside Route 19A south from Courtenay, or the four-lane Inland Island Highway 19 south.
 Either way, Parksville Qualicum Beach is less than an hour away.